Skip to content

 In devising their recovery plans, the IT department is usually flying blind because they have a limited view of the larger needs of the organization.

-In creating their recovery plans, the IT department typically establishes Recovery Time Objectives (RTOs) and Recovery Point Objectives (RPOs) for each system or application.
+In creating their disaster recovery plans, the IT department typically establishes Recovery Time Objectives (RTOs) and Recovery Point Objectives (RPOs) for each system or application.

-RTOs, as you’ll recall, are expressed as the amount of time (such as 8 hours or 24 hours) within which the process must be restored after a disruption to avoid significant impact to the organization.
+RTOs are expressed as the amount of time (such as 8 hours or 24 hours) within which the process must be restored after a disruption to avoid significant impact to the organization.

-At that time, the BC team goes to work systematically consulting stakeholders (including IT) and identifying and weighting impact categories that will be used to measure the impact of a disruption.
-Through analysis and collaboration, the BC department arrives at an objective understanding of how the different processes rank in terms of how much damage would be caused to the vital interests of the company if the process was interrupted – as measured over different periods of time.
+Through analysis and collaboration, the business continuity management department arrives at an objective understanding of how the different processes rank in terms of how much damage would be caused to the vital interests of the company if the process was interrupted, as measured over different periods of time.

 The formal BIA is a sensitive subject with many IT departments.
 Often the IT department dislikes the BIA because it contradicts their findings and calls their judgment into question.